1.1 Negligence or Strict Liability?

 - Use reasonable care while operating their truck

 Directly behind her is Robert, an experienced commercial truck driver.
-Robert is so confident in his driving abilities that he takes a risk and exceeds the legal limit for hours he should be on the road.
-Despite his experience, Robert is nevertheless exhausted.
+Robert is so confident in his driving abilities that he takes a risk and exceeds the legal limit for hours he should be driving on the road.
+He is exhausted and continues to drive while drowsy, which is a reckless act.

 A sudden gust of wind kicks up a dust storm.
 The dust is so thick that it creates issues with visibility.
 Given how tired Robert is, he is slow to react.
 He slams on the brakes but can’t avoid hitting Alicia.